shosanna/jocellyn.cz/source/2014-04-15-from-one-beginner-to-another.html.markdown

 Everyone says that he wants to be a good developer, everyone agrees that he wants to develop his skills and learn new stuff.
 The difference is - will you pursue these goals even after a long day at work?
 If you come home and think:
-"I have been coding all day long, now I deserve a break" or "I am to exhausted to watch that new video from RubyConf, I will watch a comedy instead", or "I will not start any new and excited side project, I do not have time for it", then you are on the bad road.
+"I have been coding all day long, now I deserve a break" or "I am to exhausted to watch that new video from RubyConf, I will watch a comedy instead", or "I will not start any new and excited side project, I do not have time for it" then perhaps, you are on the road of settling, not improving.

 My secret is that I want to be a good developer.
 I do not want to have just a job, I want to have a life-long mission of improving myself and moving forward.
 I built a solid base of understanding how developer thinks